JillAClark/geoserver/doc/en/user/source/services/wfs/reference.rst

 GetGMLObject (WFS 1.1.0 only)
 -----------------------------

 A **GetGMLObject** operation accepts the identifier of a GML object (feature or geometry) and returns that object.
-Not widely used by client applications, it only makes sense in situations that require :ref:`app-schema.complex-features` by allowing clients to extract just a portion of the nested properties of a complex feature.
+This operation only makes sense in situations that require :ref:`app-schema.complex-features` by allowing clients to extract just a portion of the nested properties of a complex feature.
+As a result, this operation is not widely used by client applications.

 GetPropertyValue (WFS 2.0.0 only)